holepunchto/pear-docs/cli.md

 Seed or reseed a Pear project.

-Seeding in Pear refers to the process of initializing or updating a Pear project with data from other Hypercores or channels.
+Seeding in Pear refers to the process of adding or updating a Pear project with data from other Hypercores or channels.

 For seeding a staged project, specify a staged channel from a project folder.